-- Utilize critical thinking strategies to synthesize knowledge from the humanities, social sciences, physical sciences, biological sciences, mathematics, and nursing as the base for baccalaureate generalist nursing practice.
+- Utilize critical thinking strategies to synthesize knowledge from the humanities, social sciences, physical sciences, biological sciences, mathematics, and nursing as the base for nursing practice.

-- Integrate leadership concepts, skills, and decision making in the achievement of safety and high quality outcomes as a member of the interprofessional healthcare team in a variety of settings.
+- Integrate leadership concepts, skills, and decision making in the achievement of safety and high-quality outcomes as a member of the interprofessional healthcare team.

 - Participate in the development, implementation, and evaluation of patient care technologies, information systems, and communication devices to support safe clinical practice.